systemcarl/weblog/articles/devlogs/blank/content-template.md

 ## An Agnostic Application
 Despite the strong opinions built into the content design, the resulting
-    application was still completely agnostic to the actual content itself.
+    application is still completely agnostic to the actual content itself.
-As per the original design of the application, all of the content is still
+That is, all of the content is
-    [aggregated by the application from static JSON files].
+    [aggregated by the application from static JSON files], as per the original design of the application.
-Now, the files just include [an addition configuration object] to control the
+The difference with this update is the files now include [an addition configuration object] to control the
     composition of pages, beyond the text and styling definitions.[^assets] It was a choice of personal preference to not combine all the configurations into a single file,